labmlai/annotated_deep_learning_paper_implementations/labml_nn/transformers/switch/readme.md

 Our implementation only has a few million parameters and doesn't do model parallel distributed training.
 It does single GPU training, but we implement the concept of switching as described in the paper.

-The Switch Transformer uses different parameters for each token by switching among parameters, based on the token.
-So only a fraction of parameters is chosen for each token, so you can have more parameters but less computational cost.
+The Switch Transformer uses different parameters for each token by switching among parameters based on the token.
+Therefore, only a fraction of parameters are chosen for each token.
+So you can have more parameters but less computational cost.

 The switching happens at the Position-wise Feedforward network (FFN) of each transformer block.
-Position-wise feedforward network is a two sequentially fully connected layers.
+Position-wise feedforward network consists of two sequentially fully connected layers.
 In switch transformer we have multiple FFNs (multiple experts), and we chose which one to use based on a router.
-The outputs a set of probabilities for picking a FFN, and we pick the one with the highest probability and only evaluates that.
+The output is a set of probabilities for picking a FFN, and we pick the one with the highest probability and only evaluate that.
-So essentially the computational cost is same as having a single FFN.
+So essentially the computational cost is the same as having a single FFN.
 In our implementation this doesn't parallelize well when you have many or large FFNs since it's all happening on a single GPU.
 In a distributed setup you would have each FFN (each very large) on a different device.